rhiday/Zipli-v3/docs/visual-context-guide.md

-# Visual Context for Translations in Lokalise
+# Visual Context for Translations

 ## Overview

-Lokalise provides several ways to give translators visual context about where text appears in your app.
+This guide provides several ways to give translators visual context about where text appears in your app.

 ## Method 1: Manual Screenshots (Recommended for Free Plan)